 “Without big data, you are blind and deaf and in the middle of a freeway.” – Geoffrey Moore

-Ad Hoc Data Analytics In The Real World
+Ad Hoc Analysis Examples - The Real World

-- Finance: An additional ad hoc reporting example can be focused on finance.
+An additional ad hoc reporting example can be focused on finance.
 By its very nature, the financial industry (or the financial departments) is rife with facts, figures, financial KPIs, metrics, and data.
-Adhoc data analysis has offered businesses the means to drill down deep into very concentrated segments of data – or business aims – gaining the ability to spot trends that will provide the best return on investment (ROI).
+Ad hoc data analysis has offered businesses the means to drill down deep into very concentrated segments of data – or business aims – gaining the ability to spot trends that will provide the best return on investment (ROI).

 While these are the primary industries that benefit from ad hoc data analysis, regardless of your sector, by utilizing reports like this alongside interactive business intelligence dashboards, you will see notable improvements in key areas of your business.

 Ad hoc reporting and analysis can be used in a company with a large sales database.
 Let's say a user wants to find out the outcome of a specific sale related to a particular scenario, s/he would build a single report, used only once, to provide that result.
 This scenario can be found in companies that have a large outside-sales force which then can export an ad hoc report showing results from his/her territory (number of clients visited, or leads generated) against overall sales goals.

 Ad hoc reporting in healthcare: